MatchyChin/IDEA9103_tut2GroupA/README.md

 ## Audio - Mondrian's Vision

-What is in Mondrian's mind when he painted this artwork?
+What was in Mondrian's mind when he painted this artwork?
+What did he see in this painting?
+Mondrain once said to put a little boogie-woogie into his work after he moved to New York in 1940 to escape World War II.
+Let's immerse into Mondrain's mind visually and auditorily with the aid of the animation and audio.

+### Interactive Instructions

+1. **Click anywhere on the screen** to begin the audio and wait for the animation to start. **Click anywhere on the screen** again to pause if you want.
+The blocks will dance with the boogie-woogie music.

 ## User Input - Interactive Color Blocks